Taguig, Philippines - November 13, 2013

 “Wells Fargo is committed to helping the community recover.” said Aveek Mukherjee, head of Enterprise Global Services Delivery.
 “We look forward to working together with the community and our partners to aid in the relief and rehabilitation.”

 Wells Fargo is committed to community service and runs regular programs in its international locations.
 Wells Fargo in the Philippines has a volunteer taskforce comprised of team members, with initiatives focused on disaster relief efforts, supporting learning programs for socially disadvantaged schools, improving the levels of education and infrastructure, among others.

 About Wells Fargo

 Wells Fargo & Company (NYSE: WFC) is a nationwide, diversified, community-based financial services company with $1.5 trillion in assets.
 Founded in 1852 and headquartered in San Francisco, Wells Fargo provides banking, insurance, investments, mortgage, and consumer and commercial finance through more than 9,000 stores, 12,000 ATMs, and the Internet (wellsfargo.com), and has offices in more than 35 countries to support the bank’s customers who conduct business in the global economy.
 With more than 270,000 team members, Wells Fargo serves one in three households in the United States.
 Wells Fargo & Company was ranked No. 25 on Fortune’s 2013 rankings of America’s largest corporations.
 Wells Fargo’s vision is to satisfy all our customers’ financial needs and help them succeed financially.
-Wells Fargo perspectives are also available at blog.wellsfargo.com.
+Wells Fargo perspectives are also available at blogs.wellsfargo.com.
 In 2012, the Company invested $315.8 million in grants to 19,500 nonprofits, and team members contributed more than 1.5 million volunteer hours around the country.
 For more information, please visit: www.wellsfargo.com/about/csr.